 DEWA adopts a strategy for the happiness and inclusion of POD, and promotes their employment.
 Our work environment is easily accessible for them and supports their needs.
 DEWA also provides excellent services for Customers of Determination.

 DEWA adhered its policies, procedures, and operations in social work to all federal and national laws to support POD, implement social initiatives, programmes, and projects to provide social care.
-DEWA’s efforts, in this regard, integrate POD and make them happy through social pillars, including:
+DEWA’s efforts, in this regard, include People of Determination and make them happy through social pillars, including:

 - Providing a qualified and resilient environment that enables them to unleash their potential and prove their capabilities

-- Fully integrating and empowering them into society
+- Fully including and empowering them into society

 - Launching new initiatives to facilitate their integration into society as capable and innovative individuals

 DEWA’s strategies and roadmap in supporting POD, follows the vision and directives of HH Sheikh Mohammed bin Rashid Al Maktoum.
 It is committed to its social responsibility to achieve the UAE Vision 2021 to preserve a cohesive society that is proud of its identity and sense of belonging, and the Dubai Plan 2021 for Dubai to be a city of happy, creative, and empowered people who live in an inclusive and cohesive society.